 If you enjoy the nuanced flavours of specialty coffee but want something dairy-based, a flat white could be a better option than a latte.
 Because it has less milk, a flat white will allow you to more fully experience the sensorial profile of the beans.
 But is it objectively better?
 No. There are many ways to experience specialty coffee and we each have a personal preference.

 Is a flat white stronger than a latte?
 A flat white is a more concentrated drink that will have a stronger taste of coffee than milk.
 It can also be stronger than a latte in terms of caffeine because of the use of two shots.

 A flat white combines the flavour and intensity of an espresso with the rich mouthfeel of a dairy-based drink.
 Not into dairy?
 Plant-based alternatives tend to foam less easily than dairy, so they can work well with flat whites.

 How does the cappuccino fit into the picture?
 Read this article from 2021 to learn the answer, and about how cappuccinos vary around the world!

 Lattes are usually larger and contain less coffee than flat whites.
 Credit: Robert Nelson

 Understanding what a flat white is can help when we place an order, but if you’re particular about the details and unfamiliar with the cafe, it might be worth asking a barista how they make their flat white.

-But Ben says that what a flat white is is less important than other questions.
-“The more important question is ‘do coffee drinkers appreciate 80+ specialty coffee in their lattes and flat whites and are willing to pay a sustainable price for it?’” he says.
+Ben says that what a flat white is is less important than other questions.
+“The more important question is ‘do coffee drinkers appreciate 80+ specialty coffee in their lattes and flat whites?
+And are they willing to pay a sustainable price for it?” he says.

 Perfect Daily Grind